 Loop diuretics act on the Na+ ,K+, 2Cl- transporter in the thick ascending limb of the loop of Henle.
 They inhibit sodium and chloride reabsorption by competing for the Cl- binding site.
 Loop diuretics prevent the generation of a hypertonic renal medulla which prevents urine from being concentrated and leads to increased urine production.

 Furosemide is the generic name for a commonly prescribed potent loop diuretic.
-Other loop diruetics include torsemide (Diuver), bumetanide (Bumex), and ethacrynic acid (Edecrin).
+Other loop diuretics include torsemide (Diuver), bumetanide (Bumex), and ethacrynic acid (Edecrin).

 Lasix is the brand name of Furosemide and is one of the most commonly used loop diuretics.